Krishnamohan-Yerrabilli/Deployment-on-K8s-cluster-using-jenkins-CI-CD/README.md

  - When the developer writes a Docker file, he pushes it to the `GitHub repository`  <br>
    so whenever there is a new commit to the GitHub repo When the new code arrives it  <br>
-   Notifies Jenkins via a webhook, and Jenkins starts the build
+   Notifies Jenkins via a webhook, and Jenkins starts the pipeline.

  - Jenkins pulls all the code from the GitHub repository Once it's completed, it will <br>
   ssh to the ansible server so when a developer `pushes` a docker file it accesses the  <br>